 - Training to develop additional skills:

 There may be differences in the skills needed to work in a Manitoban context.
-The scope of the profession may be different; equipment available may differ; geography, climate and environment are different, etc.
+The scope of the profession may be different; equipment available may differ; geography, climate and environment may differ and so your approach to doing something may need to change, etc.

 It offers a bridge between where a person is and where they need to be in order to participate in a program at an educational institution.

-Note: In Manitoba, IEPs are typically expected to pay for the costs of the gap training/bridging programs.
+Note: In Manitoba, IEPs are typically expected to pay for the costs of the gap training/bridging programs but there are financial support programs that may be able to help you cover costs.

 Where should I go to learn about the registration process of my profession or trade?

-It is best to visit/contact the regulator or directly access their website and the websites of any relevant third party assessors.
+It is best to visit/contact your regulator or directly access their website and the websites of any relevant third party assessors.

-Many regulatory bodies in Manitoba now have specific web pages for Internationally Educated Professionals that explain in detail the registration process for applicants with international education and experience.
+Most regulatory bodies in Manitoba have specific web pages for internationally educated professionals that explain in detail the registration process for applicants with international education and experience.

 Is there labour market demand for my profession?